Two Ramsey problems in blowups of graphs: Unavoidable colour patterns

 The large number of applications of Lemma~\ref{lemma:monochr} results in the $A_i$'s needing to be extremely large, and also increasing in size, i.e. $|A_i|=m_i$, with $1/m_r \ll \dots \ll 1/m_1$.
-However, crucially, we can skip the step required by Bowen et al. to obtain monochromatic subgraphs between the $D_j$'s and $C_i(T)$'s, which is the step which led to the unwanted $r^r$ factor.
+However, crucially, we can skip the step required in~\cite{BHMM}, to obtain monochromatic subgraphs between the $D_j$'s and $C_i(T)$'s, which is the step which led to the unwanted $r^r$ factor.
+Also note that by finding a $t$-blowup of a vertex and edge coloured graph $H$ with a rainbow matching, we got around the issue of having to analyse the structure of $(r,t)$-unavoidable colour patterns.